 - 21.1 Regular full-time employees.
 The County contributes specified maximum dollar amounts for medical/vision/dental coverage.
 These specified amounts and the type of coverage provided are set forth in Article 20. - 21.2 Regular part-time employees.
 The County pays 50% of the medical, dental, and vision benefit for regular part-time salaried employees who work at least 50% of the time.
-If the employee works 60% of the time or more, the County pays a percentage of the above benefits in proportion to the percentage of time worked. - 21.3 Eligibility new employees.
-New employees' eligibility will be based on the Washington State Health Care Authority First Working Day of Month/Effective Date Table.
-In most cases the employees effective date will be the first day of the month after hire. - 21.4 The County contributes the amount required by the State Department of Retirement Systems for the Employers share of retirement.
-Regular part-time employees who meet the eligibility requirements for the Department of Retirement Systems are also eligible for retirement benefits. - 21.5 Benefits cease on the last day of the month of the employee's termination date unless the employee elects to continue coverage under terms of the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-The cost of continued medical coverage shall be borne by the terminated employee. - 21.6 Effective January 1, 2024, the County will contribute to each employee's VEBA account the sum of one hundred dollars (\$100.00) per month.
+If the employee works 60% of the time or more, the County pays a percentage of the above benefits in proportion to the percentage of time worked. - Eligibility new employees.
+Initial Eligibility will be established when the employer has submitted contributions on behalf of an employee for two months within a nine-month period.
+Upon receipt of the second month of employer contributions, the Trust Office will notify the newly eligible participant with enrollment information, and coverage will be effective retroactive to the first day of the month in which the second month of contributions were received.
+Eligible employees shall be defined as any regular full-time or part-time employee who had compensatory hours of at least eighty (80) hours in the preceding month.
+Once an employee becomes eligible, he or she shall continue to be eligible on a monthly basis, as long as the monthly eligibility requirements of the Agreement are met, and the required Employer contribution is paid to the Plan.
+Such employment and the contribution payment provides eligibility for benefits in the following month. - 21.4 The County contributes the amount required by the State Department of Retirement Systems for the employer's share of retirement.
+Regular part-time employees who meet the eligibility requirements for the Department of Retirement Systems are also eligible for retirement benefits. - 21.5 Benefits, excluding Article 20.1, cease on the last day of the month of the employee's termination date unless the employee elects to continue coverage under terms of the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+The cost of continued medical coverage shall be borne by the terminated employee.